debanga/ssh-server-utility/README.md

 # ssh-server-utility
-Quick repo to access VSCode via CodeSpace to ssh a remote server
+Quick repo to access VSCode via Codespaces to ssh a remote server